Baisampayan1324/Basic-Projects/TodoList/README.md

 A simple and intuitive Android To-Do List application built with Java in Android Studio.
 This mini application helps users manage their daily tasks efficiently with a clean and user-friendly interface.

-## 📱 About
+## About

 This is a basic To-Do List application developed as a mini Android project to demonstrate fundamental Android development concepts using Java.
-The app provides essential task management functionality with a focus on simplicity and ease of use.
+The app offers essential task management functionality, focusing on simplicity and ease of use.

-## ✨ Features
+## Features

 - **Add Tasks**: Create new tasks with ease
 - **Mark Complete**: Check off completed tasks